ADAning/animal-well-flute/README.md

 - [ ] **Jianpu Auto Importer**: This feature parses an image of a numbered jianpu, converting it into the project's standard .yaml song format.
 Typically, only minor modifications are needed to make the song playable.
 - [ ] **Expanded Song Library**: More pre-converted songs will be added to the library.
 Community contributions for new songs are highly encouraged!
+- [ ] **GUI Support**: A simple interactive interface that allows users to select songs and set parameters.

 ## How It Works